 The development and also true test of this balance comes both through the trials we experience as we live out life this side of Heaven and the more severe times of testing through crisis.
 Sorge expresses the sentiment this way:

 “It’s one thing to have faith in times of peace; it’s altogether another thing to have faith that survives times of war.”

 Times of war are the proving ground for faith.
 In My Utmost for His Highest, Oswald Chambers deepens this idea of our faith being proven in battle along with truly understanding that our battle is ultimately our own.

 “Faith by its very nature must be tested and tried.
 And the real trial of faith is not that we find it difficult to trust God but that God’s character must be proven as trustworthy in our own minds.
 Faith being worked out into reality must experience times of unbroken isolation.
 Never confuse the trial of faith with the ordinary discipline of life because a great deal of what we call the trial of faith is the inevitable result of being alive.
 Faith, as the Bible teaches it, is faith in God coming against everything that contradicts him—a faith that says, ‘I will remain true to God’s character whatever he may do.’
 The highest and the greatest expression of faith in the whole Bible is—”Though he slay me, yet will I trust him’ (Job 13:15).”

 War and Relationships

 Our goal is to live lives that remain true to God’s character no matter what.
-And since the majority of our struggles and victories involve other people, relationships provide the ultimate proving ground for our faith.
+Since the majority of our struggles and victories involve other people, relationships provide the ultimate proving ground for our faith.

 Yes, our quiet confidence comes from our individual relationship with God.
 And yes, we are responsible for our own activity and not that of anyone else.
-Yet, at the same time, we struggle together even while we struggle alone.
+At the same time, we struggle together even while we struggle alone.
 We gain victory together while we gain individual victory.